 GOING a VIKING - HUNTING, FISHING and OUTDOORS LIVING in the Viking Age and today

 The origin of the word Viking comes from the Old Norse Víkingr.
 A ‘Viking’ was a part time farmer-hunter-warrior, who travelled to other lands and traded, raided, became sword for hire or conquered lands.
-These hunter-farmer-warriors were so successful in their part time profession in the late 8th to late 11th centuries that this period of history became known as the Viking Age.
+These farmer-hunter-warriors were so successful in their part time profession in the late 8th to late 11th centuries that this period of history became known as the Viking Age.

 Over the centuries there has been an amazing amount of historical and archaeological research regarding the Norse people and Vikings.
 Everything from who they were, to what they conquered, when they conquered, and where they conquered.
 But very little academic research has been done regarding how they fought and why they fought the way they did.
 Yet these questions are of equal importance in understanding the Viking age as any other question.
 The answer lies in the hunting, martial art and survival skills of the Vikings.